centiservice/mats3_site/_docs/B-Intro-02-mats-flow-initiation.md

 ```
 _Code available [here](https://github.com/centiservice/mats3/blob/main/mats-api-test/src/test/java/io/mats3/api_test/basics/Test_SimplestEndpointRequest.java)._

-Compared to the "fire-and-forget" `send(..)` initiation above, this initiation specifies which Endpoint should get the
+Compared to the "fire-and-forget" `send(..)` initiation above, this initiation specifies which Terminator should get the
-Reply from the invoked Endpoint with the `replyTo(..)`, and what state object that Reply-receiving Endpoint should be
+Reply from the invoked Endpoint with the `replyTo(..)` method, which also specifies which state object the Terminator
+should receive.
+A Terminator is an Endpoint which terminates the Mats Flow by not producing any more flow messages.
+The
-invoked with.
-It also uses the `request(..)` method, supplying the message which the Endpoint should get.
+initiation then uses the `request(..)` method, supplying the message which the Endpoint should get.

 > Do not be misled by the test semantics employed here, using a synchronous coupling between the Terminator and
-> the @Test-method.
-Such a coupling is not a normal way to use Mats, and would in a multi-node setup simply not work,
+> the @Test-method, by means of a `MatsTestLatch`.
+Such a coupling is not a normal way to use Mats, and would in a
-> as the reply could arrive on a different node.
-If you need the Reply "in your hand", go to the next chapter.
+> multi-node setup simply not work, as the reply could arrive on a different node.
+If you need the Reply from the
+> invoked Endpoint "in your hand", go to the next chapter.

 It is important to understand that there will not be a connection between the initiation-point and the Terminator,
 except for the state object.
 So, if you fire off a request in a HTTP-endpoint, the final Reply will happen on a thread